jweiland-net/events2/Documentation/AdministratorManual/Update/Index.rst

 * Change CSS class powermail_input to form-control in Event/FormFields Partial
 * Move records for selectboxes in search plugin from {data} to {selectorData}
 * Make data with current tt_content record available in jsVariables, too.
+* We have added two more Layouts.
+Please adjust the new path in your templates.

+We have removed TypoLinkCodecService as it was only needed by our own TypoLink VH and is part of TYPO3 since TYPO3 7.*.

 Update to Version 2.0.0
 ^^^^^^^^^^^^^^^^^^^^^^^